zkemail/zk-regex/packages/compiler/README.md

-# zk-regex-apis
+# zk-regex-compiler

+A compiler CLI in [zk-regex](https://github.com/zkemail/zk-regex/tree/main).

 This project was bootstrapped by [create-neon](https://www.npmjs.com/package/create-neon).

-## Installing zk-regex-apis
+## Installing zk-regex-compiler

-Installing zk-regex-apis requires a [supported version of Node and Rust](https://github.com/neon-bindings/neon#platform-support).
+Installing zk-regex-compiler requires a [supported version of Node and Rust](https://github.com/neon-bindings/neon#platform-support).

 You can install the project with npm.
 In the project directory, run: